matejcik/advent/blog/content/trillion-with-python.md

 ```
 **...and done.**

 RAM usage peaked around 14 GB.
-Fortunately, it turns out that in this puzzle, the number
+Fortunately, it turns out that the number of states stops
-of states stops growing too fast around digit 11.
+growing around digit 11.

 Total comuputation time is **1 623 seconds**.
 Not awesome, especially compared to the
 [Rust solution] which can do the same in 30 seconds.
 But pretty good, all things